|216 W. Schleier Frankenmuth, MI 48734|

 The City Water Department has 2 State of Michigan Department of Environmental Quality Licensed Water System Operators on staff.

-The City of Saginaw does all of the Analytical and Bacteriological testing for the City of Frankenmuth.
+The City of Saginaw does all of the analytical and bacteriological testing for the City and Township of Frankenmuth.

 The City of Frankenmuth has 42.5 miles of water main ranging from 4 to 20 inch, 1,058 water main valves and 409 fire hydrants in its water distribution system.
 The City also has two elevated storage tanks, a 400,000 gallon tank north of the Cass River and a 300,000 gallon tank south of the Cass River.
 The City and Township are divided into two different pressures zones, one south of the Cass River and the other north of the Cass River.